There are countless negative stereotypes about loners. Often words like recluse, hermit, eccentric, and weird are used. I reject all of them.

 But loners have a quality that none of the others have.
 They have a refined ability to enjoy being alone.
 They have no fear of being alone.
 And they have an advanced ability for independent thinking and original ideas.

 Some of the most creative, talented, and gifted people are loners.
 You’ll find them in the arts, sciences, philosophy, entertainment, and sports.
 Here are a few examples.

 - Joe DiMaggio

 Probably millions of people are afraid to be open about being a loner due to negative stereotyping.
 If you are one of them, it’s time to break through the barriers, stand tall, and be proud.

 You’re probably wondering if I’m a loner.
 Yes, I am.
 In my youth, it caused me considerable pain because according to stereotyping and psychological “standards,” I was weird.

 I didn’t spend too much time seeing it that way.
 I usually saw my loner behavior as being an advantage that would bring me uncommon insights and strengths.
 I’d say today that in several significant ways these predictions have come true.

 Like many loners though, I’ve had many close friendships over the years.
 I make friends easily.
 I’m usually somewhat socially involved.
 I’ve become skilled at mingling at social functions.
 And I would even classify myself as being fairly popular at different points in my life.
 I just prefer a great deal of alone time.

 I struggled to accept my inclination to enjoy being alone for many years.
-I was continually pushed by stepfather to join sports teams and clubs as he did.
+I was continually pushed by my stepfather to join sports teams and clubs as he did.
 I tried doing this, but I didn’t enjoy having to commit so much of my time to group activities that were controlled by others.
-I felt bad about myself for not liking these things, as if something was wrong with me.
+I felt bad about myself for not liking these things as if something was wrong with me.

 It wasn’t until I was well into adulthood that I realized that I wasn’t strange but just unique.
 I also learned that there were many other people like me including my father.
 He taught me how to appreciate this quality.